-I hope you had a lovely half term!
-This term we will be continuing with our topic of ‘Dinosaurs’: focusing more on how dinosaurs changed over the years, and theories on the extinction event!
-Our PE days are Tuesdays and Fridays, please ensure your child’s kit is always in school; as the timetable can sometimes change – trainers and coats every day are essential.
+I hope you had a fantastic Easter break!
+This term we will be starting our new topic of ‘Explorers’.
+Our PE days are Tuesday and Friday, please ensure your child’s kit is always in school; as the timetable can sometimes change – trainers and coats every day are essential.

 |Times Tables||It is expected that by the end of KS1 all children will know their 2, 5 and 10 times tables fluently (and hopefully some others!).|